AgonConsole8/agon-vdp/video/src/docs/otf_tile_array.md

 OTF mode will automatically set the PRIM_FLAGS_BLENDED flag when this command is used.

+If the psram parameter is nonzero, the bitmap pixels are kept in PSRAM (SPI RAM) rather than in DRAM.
+This should only be done in resolutions where the pixel clock rate is relatively slow, or the total size of bitmaps coming from PSRAM is relatively small; otherwise, flicker may occur.

 ## Set bitmap ID for tile in tile array
 <b>VDU 23, 30, 84, id; column; row; bmid;</b> : Set bitmap ID for tile in Tile Array